w3f/Grants-Program/applications/tokenomics-survey-2022.md

 - Substrate/Polkadot documentation.
 - Verifying the network token-economy has been implemented as specified in the network whitepaper.
 - Verifying the network whitepaper assumptions are a reasonable/plausible description of the network participants.
+- Inclusion of any of this information in Substrate/Polkadot documentation.

 #### Crypto-Currencies